Email delivery in Reporting Services

-SQL Server Reporting Services includes an e-mail delivery extension that provides a way to e-mail a report to individual users or groups.
-To distribute a report by e-mail, you 1) configure the report server for e-mail delivery and 2) define either a standard subscription or a data-driven subscription.
-A single subscription cannot deliver multiple reports in a single e-mail message.
+SQL Server Reporting Services includes an email delivery extension that provides a way to email a report to individual users or groups.
+To distribute a report by email, first, you configure the report server for email delivery.
+Then, define either a standard subscription or a data-driven subscription.
+A single subscription can't deliver multiple reports in a single email message.
 However you can create multiple subscriptions.

-The report server connects with an e-mail server through a standard connection.
-It does not use communication that has been encrypted using Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL).
-The e-mail server must be a remote or local Simple Mail Transport Protocol (SMTP) server on the same network as the report server.
+The report server connects with an email server through a standard connection.
+It doesn't use communication that is encrypted by using Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL).
+The email server must be a remote or local Simple Mail Transport Protocol (SMTP) server on the same network as the report server.

-For detailed steps that walk you through creating a subscription, see the following:
+For detailed steps that walk you through creating a subscription, see the following articles:

 Send a notification and a hyperlink to the generated report.

-Send a notification in the Subject: line of an e-mail message.
-By default, the Subject: line in the subscription definition includes the following variables that are replaced by report-specific information when the subscription is processed:
+Send a notification in the Subject: line of an email message.
+By default, the Subject: line in the subscription definition includes the following variables.
+Report-specific information replaces the variables when the subscription is processed:

 @ReportName specifies the name of the report.